cfurth/SQLDB/README.md

 Select Y and press Enter.
 You don’t need that test database so it is safe to remove it.
   * Reload privilege tables now?
 [Y/n]
 Select Y and press Enter.
 This will make the changes you did effective now.

+4. Run npm install mysql2
+I installed mysql2 and not mysql to use caching_sha2_password in mysql 8 instead of mysql_native_password used in previous versions as a crypto algorithm with several handshakes is more secure than plain password passing.
+5. Create a new file for Node.js code used to interact with your db (mysql.js).
+Remember to require the mysql2 package.
+6. Create a connection using mysql.createConnection(), pass in the host, username, and password, and create a database to begin populating.